pierre-rouleau/usrhome/readme.rst

                                    Change current directory to this directory with the ``cdlog`` command.

+.. ---------------------------------------------------------------------------
+USRHOME_DIR_PUBLIC                 The root directory where your public
+                                   development repositories are stored.

+                                   - Used by used by USRHOME `Directory Navigation`_.
+                                   - Change current directory to this directory with the ``cd-public`` command.

+                                   - Previous implementation used ``USRHOME_DIR_DV`` environment variable and the ``cddv`` command, which are both deprecated now.

+USRHOME_DIR_OTHER                  The root directory where clones of other public repositories
+                                   are stored.
+These repositories are developed by other people but you have a clone to use them as developed or just for looking into them.

-USRHOME_DIR_DV                     Development directory, used by USRHOME `Directory Navigation`_.
+                                   - Used by used by USRHOME `Directory Navigation`_.
-                                   Change current directory to this directory with the ``cddv`` command.
+                                   - Change current directory to this directory with the ``cd-other`` command.

-USRHOME_DIR_PRIV                   Private development directory,
+                                   - Previously identified by the now deprecated ``USRHOME_DIR_PUB`` environment variable and the deprecated ``cdpub`` command.

+USRHOME_DIR_LOCAL                  The root directory that holds code repositories that are your
+                                   private code, not distributed anywhere but used locally in the system.

-                                   used by USRHOME `Directory Navigation`_.
+                                   - Used by used by USRHOME `Directory Navigation`_.
-                                   Change current directory to this directory with the ``cdpriv`` command.
+                                   - Change current directory to this directory with the ``cd-local`` command.

-USRHOME_DIR_PUB                    Public development directory,
+                                   - Previously identified by the now deprecated ``USRHOME_DIR_PRIV`` environment variable and the deprecated ``cdpriv`` command.

+USRHOME_DIR_CONTRACT               The root directory that holds proprietary contract code.

-                                   used by USRHOME `Directory Navigation`_.
+                                   - Used by used by USRHOME `Directory Navigation`_.
-                                   Change current directory to this directory with the ``cdpub`` command.
+                                   - Change current directory to this directory with the ``cd-contract`` command.

+.. ---------------------------------------------------------------------------

 USRHOME_DIR_TMP                    User local temporary directory.
                                    Change current directory to this directory with the ``cdtmp``